ourcodingclub/ourcodingclub.github.io/_tutorials/popchange.md

 	mutate(scalepop = (population - min(population))/(max(population)-min(population)))
 ```

+# 2. Calculate population change
+{: #calc}

 We have subsetted the data for the ten most common orders in the LPI European database so we can quantify the change in populations from an order of our choice.
 Alternatively, we can calculate population change for all orders or for just the marine or terrestrial ones: many options!
-{: #calc}

 ```r
 # Calculate population change for an order of your choice ----